Part Two: The Traditions

 Foundation

 Floor appears in the fixed portions of oryoki.
 The bowls nest perfectly.
 There is this much food, and only this much.
-The boundary is not punishment but liberation.
+The boundary is not punishment but somatic liberation : the nervous system freed from the endless negotiation of appetite by a structure it can trust.

 C